chookin/notes/sublime/sublime-configuration.md

 }]
 ```

-## 设置sidebar字体
+## 调整sidebar字体
 两种办法：

 1，Navigate to Sublime Text -> Preferences -> Browse Packages
 Open the User directory
-Create a file named Default.sublime-theme (if you're using the default theme, otherwise use the theme name, e.g. Material-Theme-Darker.sublime-theme) with the following content (modify font.size as required):
+Create a file named Default.sublime-theme (if you're using the default theme, otherwise use the theme name, e.g. Material-Theme-Darker.sublime-theme) with the following content (modify `font.size` as required):

 ```js
 [